-Connecting UltraScale/UltraScale+ GT NORTH Reference Clock
+Connecting an UltraScale/UltraScale+ GT NORTH Reference Clock to a CPLL

-Video PHY Controller opens the north and south reference clocks ports differently, depending on which PLL they are associated with.
+The Video PHY Controller opens the North and South reference clocks ports differently, depending on which PLL they are associated with.
 Additional ports with suffix 00 and 01 are opened when a reference clock is used with QPLL0/1.
+See Figure 3-7 and refer to Connecting an UltraScale/UltraScale+ GT South Reference Clock to a QPLL0/1.